Pyrography – Essential Pen Tips you should own

 In this blog I want to cover what I think are two essential pen tips every pyrographer needs: a writer and a shader.
 I have amassed a large selection of pen tips, but I only use a few of them.
 The rest are just reminders of wasted money.
 Let me explain why I think there are only two essential pen tips, and maybe I can help prevent you from buying tips you don’t need.

 I have a video version of this information.
-Click on the image to the left to watch the video on YouTube.
+To watch, click on the thumbnail image to the left, or click on this link: https://youtu.be/rZQkTHobQPk

 This photo shows most of my pen tip collection.
 Yes, I have quite a few of them, but most of them I don’t use.